RADIOMATON (2022)

 Contacts

-Jamie Wright | Codirector of Art Circulation, representation Québec and Canada
+Jamie Wright | Codirector and representation Québec and Canada

 " target="_blank" rel="noopener"> – 514 690-5305

-Karolina Rychlik | Codirector of Art Circulation, representation Europe and Asia
+Karolina Rychlik | Codirector and representation Europe and Asie

 " target="_blank" rel="noopener"> – +48 733 131 503